AbrishDev/exit_exam_preparation_app/README.md

 # Exit_Exam_Preparation_App

-A new Flutter project using Flutter and Django for preparing students for Exit Exam.
+A New Project using Flutter and Django for preparing students for Exit Exam.

 ## Getting Started